-Local town hall meetings enable us to speak with members of congress who represent us.
+Local town hall meetings enable us citizens to speak with members of congress who represent us.

 Politicians are addicted to elections.
 They count visits, letters, calls, emails, and texts.